Narrative: Character

 Characters are the individual persons inside a work of narrative; their choices and behaviors propel the plot forward.
 They typically are named humans whose actions and speech sometimes convey important motives.
 They may be entirely imaginary, they may be real-life individuals, or they may be roughly based on real-life individuals.
 The audience's first impressions are influential on how they perceive a fictional character, for example whether they empathize with a character or not, feeling for them as if they were real.
-The audience's familiarity with a character results in their expectations about how characters will behave in later scenes.
+The audience's familiarity with a character results in their expectations about how the character will behave in later scenes.
 Characters who behave contrary to their previous patterns of behavior (their characterization) can be confusing or jarring to the audience.

-Narratives contain main characters, called protagonists, whom the story revolves around, who encounter a central conflict, or who gain knowledge or grow significantly across the story.
+Narratives contain main characters, called protagonists, around whom the story revolves, who encounter a central conflict, or who gain knowledge or grow significantly across the story.
 (Some narratives performed by actors contain a collection of equally showcased protagonists, known as an ensemble cast.)
 Certain stories may also have antagonists: characters who oppose, hinder, or fight against the protagonist(s).
 In many traditional narratives, the protagonist is specifically a hero: a sympathetic person who battles (often literally) for morally good causes.
 The hero may face a villain: an antagonist who fights against morally good causes and actively perpetrates evil.
 Many other ways of classifying broad types of characters exist too, which are known as stock characters or character archetypes.

 Conflict

 Broadly speaking, conflict is any tension that drives the thoughts and actions of characters.
 Narrowly speaking, the conflict of a story is the major problem encountered by the protagonist(s).
-Often, a protagonist additionally struggles with a sense of anxiety, insecurity, indecisiveness, or other emotional burden as result of this conflict, which can be regarded as a secondary or internal conflict.
+Often, a protagonist additionally struggles with a sense of anxiety, insecurity, indecisiveness, or other emotional burden as a result of this conflict, which can be regarded as a secondary or internal conflict.
 Longer works of narrative typically involve many conflicts or smaller-level conflicts that occur alongside a main one.
 Conflict can be classified into a variety of common types, with the major ones being: character versus character, character versus nature, character versus society, character versus unavoidable circumstances (often termed fate or destiny), and character versus self.
 If the conflict is brought to an end by the end of the story, this is known as a resolution.